 - Ethnic group.
 For example, people who live in the UK with ancestry from India, Pakistan, Bangladesh, or Sri Lanka have an increased risk.

 Note: some risk factors are more risky than others.
 For example, smoking probably causes a greater risk to health than obesity does.
 Also, risk factors interact.
 So, if you have two or more risk factors, your health risk is much more increased than if you just have one.
-For example, an Oxford study found that men aged 50 who smoke, have high cholesterol and have high blood pressure (hypertension), die, on average, 10 years earlier than men who do not have these risk factors.

 Lifestyle risk factors that can be prevented and/or changed

 Lifetime smoking roughly doubles your risk of developing heart disease.
 The chemicals in tobacco get into the bloodstream from the lungs.
 They damage the blood vessels (arteries) and other parts of the body.
-Your risk of having a stroke, and developing other diseases such as lung cancer are also increased.
+Your risk of having a stroke and of developing other diseases such as lung cancer are also increased.
 Stopping smoking is often the single most effective thing that a person can do to reduce their health risk.
 The increased risk falls rapidly after stopping smoking (although it takes a few years before the excess risk reduces completely).
-If you smoke and are having difficulty in stopping, then see your practice nurse for help and advice.
+If you smoke and are having difficulty in stopping then see your practice nurse for help and advice.

 Lack of physical activity - a sedentary lifestyle